bubu798/Hogsmeade-Station/README.md

 ## Objective:

-The objective of this topic is to understand and deepen lists and operations on lists.
+The objective of this topic is to better understand lists as data types and deepen the knowledge regarding the operations that can be done on them.

 ## Statement: